spion/spion.github.com/src/documents/promise-nuggets/04-power-of-then-async-operations.html.md

 ---
 title: The power of then - async operations
 layout: nuggets
-category: Basic examples
+category: Introduction
 date: 2007-01-05
 ---

-In the [previous example](03-power-of-thhen-sync-processing.html) we learned how to apply sync transformations to the result.
+In the [previous example](03-power-of-then-sync-processing.html) we learned how to apply sync transformations to the result.
 But what if we need to do another async operation instead?